metasong/iam-data/documents/design patterns_191.md

 ![100%*](https://upload.wikimedia.org/wikipedia/commons/c/c4/W3sDesign_Prototype_Design_Pattern_UML.jpg)
 https://en.wikipedia.org/wiki/Prototype_pattern

-The Prototype design pattern solves problems like: [3]
+The Prototype design pattern solves problems like:

-How can objects be created so that which objects to create can be specified at run-time?
+* How can objects be created so that which objects to create can be specified at run-time?
-How can dynamically loaded classes be instantiated?
+* How can dynamically loaded classes be instantiated?
-Creating objects directly within the class that requires (uses) the objects is inflexible because it commits the class to particular objects at compile-time and makes it impossible to specify which objects to create at run-time.

 The Prototype design pattern describes how to solve such problems:

-Define a Prototype object that returns a copy of itself.
+* Define a Prototype object that returns a copy of itself.
-Create new objects by copying a Prototype object.
+* Create new objects by copying a Prototype object.
 ### singleton
 The singleton design pattern solves problems like: